TransactionAuthorizationProtocol/TAIPs/TAIPs/taip-9.md

 <!--You can leave these HTML comments in your merged EIP and delete the visible duplicate text guides, they will not appear and may be helpful to refer to if you edit it again.
 This is the suggested template for new EIPs.
 Note that an EIP number will be assigned by an editor.
 When opening a pull request to submit your EIP, please use an abbreviated title in the filename, `eip-draft_title_abbrev.md`.
 The title should be 44 characters or less.-->
 ## Simple Summary
 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the TAIP.-->
-Provides a method to prove relationships both self-hosted and hosted wallet addresses and their respective transaction participants.
+A method to prove the relationships of transaction participants.

 ## Abstract
 <!--A short (~200 word) description of the technical issue being addressed.-->
 Provides a method for agents to confirm their relationship with another agent or party.
-It allows for two-sided confirmation as well as cryptographically verified confirmation.
-It is primarily designed to support the verification of control of both self-hosted and custodial wallets by specific agents or parties.
+It allows for one or two-sided confirmation as well as cryptographically verified confirmation.

+The primary use case is to verify who controls self-hosted and custodial wallets.

 ## Motivation
 <!--The motivation is critical for TAIP.
 It should clearly explain why the state of the art is inadequate to address the problem that the TAIP solves.
 TAIP submissions without sufficient motivation may be rejected outright.-->
 The Transaction Agent model allows Agents to declare whom they are acting on behalf of.
-In some cases more than declaration is needed and either a confirmation by the other party or cryptographically signed proof will increase the certainty of the original statement.
+In some cases, more than a declaration is needed, and either a confirmation by the other party or cryptographically signed proof will increase the certainty of the original statement.

 The primary use-cases today are:

-* Prove that the indended beneficiary to a transaction controls a blockchain wallet address to ensure the transaction reaches its intended beneficiary
+* Prove that the intended beneficiary to a transaction controls a blockchain wallet address to ensure the transaction reaches its intended beneficiary
 * Prove that a known party controls a blockchain wallet address for KYC and Sanctions Screening purposes
 * Prove that an Agent controls a blockchain wallet address to ensure the exchange of PII to the correct agent in the context of a Travel Rule compliant transaction